mcc85s/FightingEntropy/Records/SCSO-2020-027797/readme.md

 And they'll be CONFUSED, and somehow think that I said [DRONES DISGUISED AS BIRDS].

-That's how stupid people actually are, when I talk to them, on a daily fucking basis.
+That's how ignorant many people actually are...
+...when I talk to them about stuff like this...
+...on a rather consistent basis.

 To make matters even more compelling...?
 I was able to collect ADDITIONAL EVIDENCE THAT THEY DIDN'T REALLY TAKE A GOOD LOOK AT,